cytopia/devilbox/autostart/README.md

 ## Note

-This directory will startup commands only for a specific PHP version.
-If you want to run commands for all versions , go to `autostart/` in the root of the Devilbox git directory.
+This directory will startup commands for all PHP versions.
+If you want to selectively run commands for a specific version, go to `cfg/php-startup-X.Y/`.

 ## Important